-Figure 111: Two Blocks in Parallel
+Figure 110: Two Blocks in Parallel

 Mercury has a feature to improve the readability of models.
 Once the parameters of a block have been assigned, you can read them on the diagram by moving the mouse pointer over the block.
 A tooltip will then appear showing all the properties of that block.
-As we can see in Figure 112, all properties are displayed in the tooltip.
+As we can see in Figure 111, all properties are displayed in the tooltip.
 All types of components of all formalisms supported by Mercury provide this feature.

-Figure 112: Tooltip for a Block
+Figure 111: Tooltip for a Block

 Finally, let us look at the types of blocks and how they are represented graphically.
-Figure 113 shows the six types of RBD blocks.
-Figures 113.a and 113.b show blocks that have no parameters associated with them.
-Figures 113.c and 113.d show exponential blocks, but in c) the state of the block is defined as "Default", while in d) it is defined as "Failed".
-Figures 113.e and 113.f show non-exponential blocks, but in e) the state of the block is defined as "Default", while in f) it is defined as "Failed".
+Figure 112 shows the six types of RBD blocks.
+Figures 112.a and 112.b show blocks that have no parameters associated with them.
+Figures 112.c and 112.d show exponential blocks, but in c) the state of the block is defined as "Default", while in d) it is defined as "Failed".
+Figures 112.e and 112.f show non-exponential blocks, but in e) the state of the block is defined as "Default", while in d) it is defined as "Default", while in f) it is defined as "Failed".
 As we can see, blocks without failure/repair parameters are represented by a light gray block.
 Exponential blocks are represented by a dark gray block.
 Finally, non-exponential blocks are represented by a blue block.